 Her most recent research project delved into how murals of the Virgin of Guadalupe help create sacred spaces for the Latino community in Boyle Heights.

 “I wouldn’t be applying for graduate school if it weren’t for those programs,” Solis said.
 “Increasing diversity within higher education is done by supporting students of color while they’re undergraduates.”

 While these resources are available, accessing them and finding them can be tough for students new to USC, Ho said.

 “[First-gen students] don’t know what they don’t know, but if we’re able to centralize information and resources, and also educate our faculty and staff about what’s available, then they can share that with a student they’re meeting with [and help guide them through that process],” Ho said.

 Mohammed said she wants FGSU to emulate what is currently done with the Norman Topping Student Aid Fund, a scholarship and retention program that helps nearly 200 low-income, first-generation students.

 With NTSAF, not only do students receive economic help with their yearly and study abroad expenses, but they also have access to an office where students can come in and take advantage of the open-door policy offered by program directors Beard and Christina Yokoyama.

 “If we could be bridges to campus resources, scholarship offices, financial aid, multicultural resources, that’s the best work we can do,” Beard said.
 “It’s to open the door comfortably and get the student the ‘warm hand-off.’”

-Topping Scholars, as recipients of the NTSAF are called, are invited to a retreat prior to the school year where they can meet each other and learn about the resources available to them.
+Topping Scholars, as recipients of the NTSAF are called, are invited to a retreat before the school year begins where these students can meet each other and learn about the resources available to them.

-“These are people that are genuine family to me,” Muhammad said.
+“These are people that are genuine family to me,” Mohammed said.
 “And that’s what First Generation Student Union is trying to create as well.”